 At a glance

-About: Saddle thrombosis is a life-threatening condition which occurs when a blood clot originating in the left atrium of the heart travels through the aorta where it becomes lodged at the junction of the iliac arteries of the hind legs.
+About: Saddle thrombosis is a life-threatening condition that occurs when a blood clot breaks off from a larger clot in the heart and travels down the aorta, lodging at the junction of the iliac arteries of the hind legs.

 Causes: The most common cause is heart disease, typically hypertrophic cardiomyopathy.

-Treatment: Pain relief, IV fluids to correct electrolyte derangements, thrombolytics to dissolve the clot.
+Treatment: Pain relief, IV fluids to correct electrolyte derangements and thrombolytics to dissolve the clot.

-Saddle thrombosis (aortic thromboembolism) is a life-threatening condition in which a blood clot (thrombus) forms in the heart and then all or part of it dislodges and travels down the abdominal aorta where it eventually becomes lodged at the junction of the iliac arteries of the hind legs which blocking blood flow to the hind limb(s).
+Saddle thrombosis (aortic thromboembolism) is a life-threatening condition in which a blood clot (thrombus) forms in the heart and then all or part of it dislodges and travels down the abdominal aorta where it lodges at the junction of the iliac arteries of the hind legs which blocking blood flow to the hind limb(s).

 Less common locations the emboli may travel to include the arteries supplying the kidneys, lungs, gastrointestinal tract, forelegs, and brain.
 However, this article will focus on saddle thrombosis only which affects the rear legs, the term saddle thrombosis is due to the emboli lodging in the junction and draping down into the iliac veins, giving it the appearance of a saddle.
 Studies show between 69-90% of cats with thromboembolism have heart disease and up to 1/3rd of cats with heart disease will develop a blocked artery due to thromboembolism.
 Other causes include neoplasia and hyperthyroidism.